Chris Brackett

-Chris Brackett is a professional archer, bow expert, former host of Arrow Affliction.'
+Chris Brackett is a professional archer, bow expert, and the former host of Arrow Affliction.

 Brackett is from Bartonville, Illinois.
 He is the founder of Brackett Outdoors, which organizes several outdoor activities including bowfishing.

 In 2008, Brackett hosted the show Arrow Affliction on Sportsman Channel.
 After that, he has served as a trainer in History Channel's Top Shot and has started other projects like Outdoor Channel's Fear No Evil, with Zac Brown.